Tourism and Spofford Lake

 In the 1930s-40s, Ware’s Grove hosted big bands, including Paul Whiteman’s Orchestra.
 A 1935 ad noted that Ware’s Grove offered amusements, beach, ballroom, boats, cottages, and restaurants.
 Lodging options for the summer traveler who wished to enjoy the Lake were numerous into the 1960s.

-In 1961, the Lake Spofford Hotel, then a thriving hotel restricted to individuals of the Jewish faith, burned.
+In 1961, the then thriving Lake Spofford Hotel burned.
 After the owner, Abe Jacobson, was denied a permit to rebuild, he sold the property.
 The remaining newer wing opened as the Lake Spofford Motel, but closed permanently a few years later after having been renamed Johnson’s on the Lake.

 Names of lodgings in Chesterfield have included: Near Lake Inn (condos today), The Pillars, Westview, Sally Lunn Tea Room, The Villa Tea Room, San ‘N Sno Motor Lodge, Shamrock Ranch Cabins, Riverside Cabins, Spofford House, Cottages and Tents- Ware’s Grove Resort, Lake Spofford Cabins, Brookhaven Cabins, Snow White Cabins, Tower Light Inn and Motel, Spofford Motel, Erbhof, The Maples, Sherman’s Country Store and Motel, and the Chesterfield Inn (not the present-day establishment).